kyuupichan/ieee754/docs/ieee754.rst

      Convert from a :class:`Fraction` object of the :mod:`fractions` module.

-  .. method:: unpack_value(raw, endianness=None)
+  .. method:: unpack_value(raw, endianness=None, context=None)

-     Convert from a packed binary encoding *raw* of a value of this format.  *endiannness* is the byte order of the encoding, valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.
-Conversion is necessarily exact so there is no *context* parameter.
+     Convert from a packed binary encoding *raw* of a value of this `interchange format`_.
+     *endiannness* is the byte order of the encoding, valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.  sNaNs are preserved and Conversion is necessarily exact so only :exc:`UnderflowExact` can be signalled.

   The following operations take operands of arbitrary binary formats, and deliver a result in this format.
 The *context* parameter controls the rounding and exception handling, as described by the documentation of :class:`Context`.
+Each operation signals at most one exception.

   .. method:: add(lhs, rhs, context=None)